pac4j/pac4j/documentation/docs/authenticators/mongodb.md

 ## 2) `MongoProfileService`

-The [`MongoProfileService`](https://github.com/pac4j/pac4j/blob/master/pac4j-mongo/src/main/java/org/pac4j/mongo/profile/service/MongoProfileService.java) supersedes the deprecated `MongoAuthenticator` to:
+The [`MongoProfileService`](https://github.com/pac4j/pac4j/blob/master/pac4j-mongo/src/main/java/org/pac4j/mongo/profile/service/MongoProfileService.java) allows you to:

-- validate a username/password on a MongoDB database (it can be defined for HTTP clients which deal with `UsernamePasswordCredentials`)
+- validate a username/password on a MongoDB database (it can be defined as the `Authenticator` for HTTP clients which deal with `UsernamePasswordCredentials`)
 - create, update or delete a user in the MongoDB database.

 It works with a [`MongoProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-mongo/src/main/java/org/pac4j/mongo/profile/MongoProfile.java).